fuzzymfx/fuzzymfx.github.io/content/reading.md

 ##### Watching

 - [x] Community *- Dan Harmon*: A sitcom about a group of misfits in a community college.
 Amazing show.
 Great humor, wholesome, but might not cater to younger audiences.
 Has a lot of pop culture references.
+- [ ] Mad Men *- Matthew Weiner*: A period drama set in the 1960s, about an advertising agency.
+- [ ] After Life *- Ricky Gervais*: A dark comedy

 Yet to watch: